stevesKnowledge/KnowledgeSystems/HOME-Personal Knowledge Management Systems.md

 * Archives

 ---
+## Thirty Three Thirty Learning Framework
+This is my own personal attempt at a learning framework.
+It is a method of organizing introductory knowledge on a topic such that you can develop a decent understanding in a short time.

+If you have an existing 30-3-30 summary of a topic, you can develop a working knowledge of the topic as follows.

+* **Thirty minutes:** Get acquainted with the topic
+* **Three Days:** Get up and running, with a basic understanding
+* **Thirty Days:** Develop a working knowledge of the topic

+---
 # II.
 Goal Setting Systems
 Goal setting systems are a related area, and may also be of interest to people using Personal Knowledge Management Systems.